oduwsdl/archivenow/README.rst

 - **Example 7**

-Because an API Key is required by Perma.cc, the HTTP request should be as following:
+Because an API Key is required by Perma.cc, the HTTP request should be as follows:

 .. code-block:: bash

       $ curl -i http://127.0.0.1:12345/all/www.foxnews.com?cc_api_key=$Your-Perma-CC-API-Key

-Or use only the Perma.cc:
+Or use onlyPerma.cc:

 .. code-block:: bash